bennettslin/yearlings_bobtail_app/audio-slider-notes.md

     * Just distinguish between beforeCursor, onCursor, and afterCursor. (/)

 * Allow slider verse to highlight upon hover? (/)
-    * Interactivated verse needs to change z-index based on access on. (/)
+    * Activated verse needs to change z-index based on access on. (/)
     * Times needs to change z-index based on slider touch. (/)
     * Touch bar needs to be changed somehow. (/)
     * Calculate slider rect based on ref, not e.target. (/)